platform9/PMK-Product-Management-Testing/traefik-hostheaders-k8s-dcos/README.md

      the one which is not for marathonlb)

-   - Edit your local /etc/hosts file with "<public-IP-kubelet>" www.cheese-cheddar.com www.cheese-wesleydale.com www.cheese-stinton.com'
+   - Edit your local /etc/hosts file with "public-IP-kubelet" www.cheese-cheddar.com www.cheese-wesleydale.com www.cheese-stinton.com'

-   - Edit your local /etc/hosts file with "<public-IP-kubelet>" kube-node-0-kubelet.kubernetes.mesos
+   - Edit your local /etc/hosts file with "public-IP-kubelet" kube-node-0-kubelet.kubernetes.mesos
    *** This will allow you to access the traefik UI over http://kube-node-0-kubelet.kubernetes.mesos ***

 II.
 Run the RUN2 dcos.k8s.traefik-install.sh script to deploy ingress, pods, ds, tiller, and web services